VariaanZhou/SpaTRACE/README.md

 ## Step 0: Input Preparation

-Before running the pipeline, you must define a **project name** (`project_name`).
-All input files should be named using this prefix.
+Before running the pipeline, you must prepare a list of input files under a working directory and follow our naming convention.
+You need to define a **project name** (`project_name`), abd all input files should be named using this prefix.

 ### Required Input Files
 The pipeline accepts `.h5ad` files as input.
 Please prepare the following **two stRNA datasets**:

 - **`{project_name}_sc_adata.h5ad`**
-  Contains all *receiver cells* and their pseudotime.
+  Contains all *receiver cells*, their expression profiles, and pseudotime.
+If available, also include the UMAP and PCA.
 - **`{project_name}_st_adata.h5ad`**
-  Contains *all cells* (both sender and receiver) with associated spatial information.
+  Contains *all cells* (both sender and receiver) with associated expression profiles and spatial information.

 ### Gene Lists
 Provide text files containing your genes of interest: